netdata/netdata/docs/step-by-step/step-05.md

 To see all the supported systems, visit our [notifications documentation](../../health/notifications/).

+We'll cover email and Slack notifications here, but with this knowledge you should be able to enable any other type of notifications instead of or in addition to these.

 ### Email notifications

-Enabling email notifications is a great place to start.
-To use email notifications, you should have `sendmail` or an equivalent installed on your system.
+To use email notifications, you need `sendmail` or an equivalent installed on your system.
 Linux systems use `sendmail` or similar programs to, unsurprisingly, send emails to any inbox.

 > Learn more about `sendmail` via its [documentation](http://www.postfix.org/sendmail.1.html).